Current Processing turn around time: 8-14 weeks for current customers

-by appointment for new customers - currently for 2020
+by appointment for new customers on a limited basis- currently for 2020

 Alpacas are members of the Camelid family- the same family as the Camels found in the Middle East.
 But the Camelid family in South America has 4 species, 2 types of Alpaca, the Llama, Guanaco and Vicuña.